Swatto86/WinRDP/README.md

 - **Credentials** are stored using Windows Credential Manager (encrypted)
 - **Host data** (hosts.csv) is encrypted using Windows DPAPI (v1.3.0+)
-  - User-specific encryption - only the Windows user who created the file can decrypt it
+  - Machine-level encryption (v1.4.0+) - any user/process on same machine can decrypt
+  - Supports autostart scenarios where application runs under SYSTEM account
+  - Data remains machine-bound - cannot be decrypted on different computers
   - Automatic encryption/decryption on save/load
   - Backward compatible with unencrypted files from older versions
   - No manual key management required